robertandrews/cwp-tidy-media/README.md

 ## Motivation

 WordPress' default media organisation does not scale.
-My site with 10,794 posts has 9,488 media items.
-Accounting for the different sizes WordPress generates, this was 22,021 individual files, totalling 2.25Gb, organised in `YYYY/MM` folders under `/wp-content/uploads`.
+My site with 10,794 posts had 9,488 media items.
+Accounting for the different sizes WordPress generates, this was 22,021 individual files, totalling 2.25Gb, all organised in `YYYY/MM` folders under `/wp-content/uploads`.

-Date-based organisation stopped making sense.
-The truth is, the posts to which many of these images belong fall into a number of distinct buckets.
-I wanted to batch these images, to make the image folder structure mirror the content structure, and to make potential future migration, perhaps even away from WordPress, smoother.
+Chronology was not how I wanted to organise these images.
+The truth is, the posts to which many of these images belong fall into a number of distinct groups.
+I had already grouped content using taxonomies.
+I also wanted to batch these images, to make the image folder structure mirror the content structure, and to make potential future migration, perhaps even away from WordPress, smoother.

+I once used a combination of existing library management plugins and manual effort to reorganiase images.
+But it was a huge and one-time task that I never wanted to repeat.
+Instead, I want WordPress to comply with my own media organisation preferences automatically, as I go.

-This required developing a plugin to force WordPress to comply.
+This required developing a plugin to force WordPress to organise media as I want.

 ## Features